Nov. 18, 2016There could be multiple reasons why your gas boiler isn’t heating your water, but these are the most common:

 - Your thermostat is malfunctioning

 - The boiler’s pilot light is off

-Need immediate service on your boiler?
+Need a boiler repair service?
 Call us today or schedule online and we'll send a tech right over!

 How to troubleshoot your boiler

 If your boiler isn’t heating water, start with these steps:

 - Check your circuit breaker to see if you have a tripped breaker switch.

 - If your boiler doesn’t turn on after you reset the circuit breaker, check to see if you have a blown fuse.
 If you decide to replace the fuse yourself, make sure the new fuse has all the same ratings (voltage, current, etc.) as the blown fuse.